Find solutions to your frequently answered questions here.

 Each VILT will be 3-5 hours long with designated breaks.
 Please note that some tracks will have more than one VILT.

-Each Web-Based training is assigned based on job title and function and listed on the homepage of your NetLearning profile, under “To-Do List.”
+Each Web-Based training is assigned based on job title and function and listed on the homepage of your Symplr profile, under “To-Do List.”

 EUPA stands for End User Proficiency Assessment.
-All End Users will be given a EUPA through NetLearning at the end of every class or set of classes (each set of classes will always end with a 200 level).
+All End Users will be given a EUPA through Symplr at the end of every class or set of classes (each set of classes will always end with a 200 level).
 Users must pass with a minimum of 80 to obtain Epic credentials.

 All End Users will be assigned a training track which consists of WBTs (Web-Based Training), VILTs (Virtual Instructor-Led Training), EUPAs (End User Proficiency Assessments), Videos, and Labs.
 The User is responsible for registering themselves for the specific VILT (date and time) they want to attend.